haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 -  **Test your build and deploy locally and in Staging before deploying to Production.** Extensions and custom code work great in development.
 Some users push to production only to have failures and issues.
 Staging gives you an opportunity to fully test your code and implementation in a production environment without extended downtime if something goes wrong in Production.

 ## Five phases of Integration build and deployment {#cloud-deploy-over-phases}
-The following phases occur in your local development environment and the Integration environment.
+The following phases occur in your 本地开发环境 and the Integration environment.
 For Pro plans, the code is not deployed to the Staging or Production environments in these initial phases.
 See [Deploy code to Staging and Production]({{ page.baseurl }}/cloud/live/stage-prod-migrate.html).

 Integration build and deployment consists of the following phases: